Prosecutor: No charges for officer in Michael Brown’s death

 Wilson’s attorney, Neil Bruntrager, didn’t immediately return phone and email messages from The Associated Press.

-The August 2014 police shooting touched off months of unrest in Ferguson, Missouri, and made the St. Louis suburb synonymous with a national debate over police treatment of minorities.
+The August 2014 police shooting touched off months of unrest in Ferguson, Missouri, and made the St. Louis suburb synonymous with a national debate about police treatment of minorities.
 The Ferguson unrest helped solidify the national Black Lives Matter movement that began after Trayvon Martin, a Black 17-year-old, was shot to death in Florida in 2012.

 The issue has taken on new life since George Floyd’s death in Minneapolis in May after a white police officer pressed his knee into the handcuffed Black man’s neck for nearly eight minutes.
-Ferguson is among cities around the world that has seen protests since Floyd’s death.
+Ferguson is among the cities around the world that has seen protests since Floyd’s death.

 “This is a time for us to reflect on Michael’s life, to support Michael’s family and to honor a transformative movement that will forever be linked to his name,” Bell said.

-Note: This story has been corrected to show that Trayvon Martin was not killed by a white officer.